FranzDumz/Send-Money/README.md

 - Always use valid credentials from the table; invalid login attempts will result in an error message.
 - **Unit tests are not done ( SORRY HUHU )**
+- also no diagrams ( SORRY AGAIN )